OFDM (Orthogonal Frequency Division Multiplexing)

 OFDM Guard Interval

-The distribution of the data across a large number of carriers in the OFDM signal has some further advantages.
-Nulls caused by multi-path effects or interference on a given frequency only affect a small number of the carriers, the remaining ones being received correctly.
-By using error-coding techniques, which does mean adding further data to the transmitted signal, it enables many or all of the corrupted data to be reconstructed within the receiver.
+The distribution of the data across a large number of carriers in the OFDM signal offers further advantages.
+Nulls caused by multi-path effects or interference on a given frequency only impact a small number of the carriers, the remaining ones being received correctly.
+By using error-coding techniques, which involve adding further data to the transmitted signal, it enables most or all of the corrupted data to be reconstructed within the receiver.
 This can be done because the error correction code is transmitted in a different part of the signal.

 OFDM advantages & disadvantages